Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Hereditary metabolic disorders - amino acid, carbohydrate, fat, etc.

 Pathogenesis dystrophy is complex.
-There is a decrease in the excitability of brain cells and disruption of the regulatory activity of the central nervous system, which leads to dysfunction of all organs and systems, including dysfunction of the gastrointestinal tract.
-The absorption of proteins, fats and vitamins is disturbed, the enzymatic energy of the blood decreases, the processes of assimilation of nutrients by the cells and tissues of the body are disrupted.
-Eating disorders and metabolism develop.
-To maintain the vital activity of the body, proteins, fats and carbohydrates of its own tissues are used, which leads to cachexia (exhaustion).
+There is a decrease in the excitability of brain cells and the regulatory activity of the central nervous system is disrupted, which leads to dysfunction of all organs and systems, including dysfunction of the gastrointestinal tract.
+The absorption of proteins, fats and vitamins is impaired, the enzymatic energy of the blood is reduced, and the processes of absorption of nutrients by the cells and tissues of the body are disrupted.
+Eating and metabolic disorders develop.
+To maintain the vital functions of the body, proteins, fats and carbohydrates of its own tissues are used, which leads to cachexia (exhaustion).

 In the formation of intrauterine dystrophies, maternal nutrition during pregnancy is of great importance, which may be sufficient in quantity, but insufficient in quality, i.e., in the content of individual foods.
-With insufficient content in the mother's diet of protein and minerals a child can be born with a lag in growth and weight or overweight due to protein-free edema.
-Reduced weight of the child is associated with atrophy of organs and tissues.
+If the mother's diet contains insufficient protein and minerals a child may be born with stunted height and weight or overweight due to protein-free edema.
+Low child weight is associated with atrophy of organs and tissues.

-Atrophy, which is observed in cachexia, is characterized by a decrease in the volume and size of organs as a result of qualitative changes in cells and tissues.
+Atrophy, which is observed with cachexia, is characterized by a decrease in the volume and size of organs as a result of qualitative changes in cells and tissues.

 Depending on the cause of atrophy, the following types are distinguished: